Little Scarlet (Crocothemis sanguinolenta)

 Behaviour

 Crocothemis sanguinolenta is a common species and is listed as of Least Concern in the IUCN Red List of Threatened Species.
-Reliance on flowing river and stream habitat means it does not readily adapt to man-made habitats.
+Its reliance on flowing river and stream environments means it does not readily adapt to man-made habitats.

 Distribution

-Found virtually throughout Sub-Saharan Africa.
-Also occurs in northern Madagascar and parts of the Middle East.
+The Little Scarlet is found virtually throughout Sub-Saharan Africa.
+It also occurs in northern Madagascar and parts of the Middle East.

 Below is a map showing the distribution of records for Little Scarlet in the OdonataMAP database as at February 2020.